 Today, there are many more substances to which people can become addicted besides alcohol although alcohol does remain a major problem.
-However, both alcoholism and drug addiction represent a single disease, and it’s a disease that has reached epidemic level proportions.
-According to the Center for Disease Control and Prevention and a number of other sources, approximately 10 percent of the U.S. population currently suffers from some form of chemical dependency, which is roughly 25 million Americans over the age of 12.
+However, both alcoholism and drug addiction represent a single disease, and it’s a disease that has reached epidemic-level proportions.
+According to the Centers for Disease Control and Prevention and a number of other sources, approximately 10 percent of the U.S. population currently suffers from some form of chemical dependency, which is roughly 25 million Americans over the age of 12.
 These figures are staggering and convey just how serious an affliction that addiction really is.

 For anyone suffering from an addiction, there are a number of recovery resources available that have proven effective at helping people to regain their sobriety and independence.
 However, recovering from an addiction to alcohol or drugs is a very complicated process.
-Each addict experiences addiction in a unique way, so not every addict requires the same types of treatments.
+Each addict experiences addiction in a unique way, so, not every addict requires the same types of treatments.

 On the other hand, there are certain features of addiction that tend to be common among addicts, and it’s important to know these features so that they can be addressed before patients graduate from rehab and return home.
 Specifically, one of the most concerning and complicated aspects of an addiction is the cravings virtually all addicts experience and which can make it incredibly difficult for a person to achieve lasting sobriety.

-What Exactly is the Phenomenon of Craving?
+What Exactly Is the Phenomenon of Craving?

-For most people, an addiction lingers for a somewhat extended period of time.
+For most people, an addiction lingers for a somewhat extended time.
 There are many reasons for this, but perhaps the best way to understand why addicts tend to be addicted for longer periods of time is to think about the mindset of an addict.
-Any addict is going to be aware of how others would perceive his or her chemical dependence, and loved ones are likely to try to interfere; so addicts try to keep their substance abuse a secret from just about anyone else, even lying about or denying the addiction if necessary.
+Any addicted person is going to be aware of how others would perceive his or her chemical dependence, and loved ones are likely to try to interfere; so addicts try to keep their substance abuse a secret from just about anyone else, even lying about or denying the addiction if necessary.